Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Project_work/README.md

 7. "racecar/racecar.urdf", a model race car

-You can make them **walk, run, jump, dance, follow a track, image processing based control, control through manual control, puppet rig, a combination of the concepts taught in the camp itself, control systems, sensor-based automation, IK and FK for any of the robots, Imitation learning, ML-based robotics, anything else and etc**.
+The nature of the problem could either **be finding a solution for a problem in robotics or solving a problem through robotics or even simply implementing a pre existing idea or trying out something out of the box or something that simply is cool**.You can make the robots **walk, run, jump, dance, follow a track, image processing based control, control through manual control, puppet rig, a combination of the concepts taught in the camp itself, control systems, sensor-based automation, IK and FK for any of the robots, Imitation learning, ML-based robotics, anything else and etc**.
 Your creativity is your limit.

 ## What to submit: